kusbr/HostedServiceIoTHub/README.md

 # HostedServiceIoTHub
 Web API with a  background hosted service that will maintain device clients to Azure IoT HuB.
-Useful in high scale (high rate and low latency) cloud gateway scenarios and deployed as a container.
+Useful as a REST API to receive high scale (high rate and low latency) http messages from devices/ gateways to be sent toAzure IoT Hub.
+The API will maintain a MQTT connection per device and send the device messages on that channel to Azure IoTHub.
+The http message needs to include  the device id in the header and the payload in the body.
+The API can be deployed as a Docker contaner also.
 To use your configuration file for the device conection strings, mount your appsettings.json to the /app/appsettings.json file in the container.

 Load Test Observations: